 Does the light really go off when you shut the refrigerator door?

 Posted May 31, 2008

-From this experience Freud developed a theory of cognitive development that would later come to be called ‘object constancy'.
-Basically, object constancy suggests that, at some point in our early development, humans express the capacity to understand that ‘out of sight' doesn't mean ‘gone'.
-This is a very important idea, as it is one of the core elements of interpersonal relationship and informs everything from romantic love to jealousy to Borderline Personality Disorder.
+From this experience, Freud developed a theory of cognitive development that would later come to be called "object constancy."
+Basically, object constancy suggests that, at some point in our early development, humans express the capacity to understand that "out of sight" doesn't mean "gone."
+This is a very important idea, as it is one of the core elements of an interpersonal relationship and informs everything from romantic love to jealousy to borderline personality disorder.

-Berkeley asked, "If a tree falls in the woods and no one is there to here it, whilst it make a sound?"
-Our rational mind says, "Of course." - there is air, there is a big tree, the big tree moves through the air pushing it...uh, sound wave!
-Our not so rational mind questions it, which is what makes the question interesting.
-A less existential version - does the light really go off when we close the refrigerator door?
+Berkeley asked, "If a tree falls in the woods and no one is there to hear it, whilst it make a sound?"
+Our rational mind says, "Of course."
+There is air, there is a big tree, the big tree moves through the air pushing it—sound wave!
+Our not-so-rational mind questions it, which is what makes the question interesting.
+A less existential version: does the light really go off when we close the refrigerator door?

 This weakness in our sense of object constancy is what informs our sense of insecurity in love relationships, provoking clinginess and jealousy.
 It drives the stories we tell ourselves about our spouses or partners while we may be working through a structured separation, or just having a fight.
-It is how we make ourselves crazy when our love interest, who usually calls 2 or 3 times a day hasn't called us since early morning.
-Or it is the anxiety we feel when someone who is close to us is having a ‘quiet day', and we think that they are upset with us.
+It is how we make ourselves crazy when our love interest, who usually calls two or three times a day, hasn't called us since early morning.
+Or it is the anxiety we feel when someone who is close to us is having a "quiet day," and we think that they are upset with us.

 What any one of these scenarios does is provoke an emotional reaction.
 And that reaction runs the gamut from nonchalance, to anger, to rationalizing, to sadness, to giving up, to relief; all of which looks an awful lot like a grief cycle ... which is exactly what it is!